 But to suggest that MORE government and less individual responsibility is the solution to today's " health care crisis" is not only disingenuous, it is absolutely ludicrous.

 As someone once famously said, if you think healthcare is expensive now, just wait till it's free.

 For Michael Moore to pimp for Fidel Castro and it mythologically "wonderful" healthcare system is beyond despicable.
 It reveals either a profound ignorance about the real world manifestations of commmunism; or fanatic dedication to an abstract ideology and not to real people in the real world.

 I grew up during the Cold War.
-I was assailed with stories about the Soviet Union and its "scientific achievements" and "economic progressiveness".
-I had the impression that the USSR was a serious rival of the U.S. After all, didn't they launch the first man into space?
+I was assailed with stories about the Soviet Union and its "scientific and medical achievements"; as well as its "economic progressiveness".
+I had the impression that the USSR was a serious rival of the U.S. in all these areas.
+After all, didn't they launch the first man into space?
 A remarkable achievement, right?

 Some years later, I was sent to the USSR on a NASA trip at the height of the Cold War to meet with some of the researchers at the Institute for Biomedical Problems (IBMP).
 From the moment I arrived in this people's republic, it was obvious that I was in a 3rd world country.
 Everything was grungy and dirty.
 And I mean everything.
 The sheets at the slummy hotel I was staying at were filthy.
 I shared a bathroom with two other rooms, both occupied by men.
 The bathroom was so disgusting that for two days I couldn't bring myself to take a shower (the tub was crusted in dirt and didn't look as if it had been cleaned in years).
 There were dead bugs on the floor of the room.
 The radio in the room did not work.
 The window in the room could not be completely closed (it was November and the outside temperature was about 18 degrees).
 Did I mention that this was an ELITE hotel for academics visiting the IBMP and other Soviet institutes?